 Donkey Management will also consider ‘partnerships’ with other operators or individuals to ‘buy’ player information and emails, etc. This practice will land you in the deep brown-stuff.

-The donkey will say “I hate affiliates, I hate paying them”, but, your affiliates will be important to you in the early months and years while you are branding your product.
-The affiliates have had bad press, and some deserved, I must say.
+“I hate affiliates, I hate paying them” said the Donkey.
+However, your affiliates will be important to you in the early months and years while you are branding your product.
+The affiliates get bad press, and some deserved, I must say.
 But, affiliate marketing is just one more cog in your ‘marketing machine’ it can have great synergy with your other efforts.
 Most of the time the ROI for affiliate lead registrations is higher than most other marketing efforts.